 If you want some support in setting up a company in the Dubai region, Commitbiz can help you incorporate the company by offering business consulting services.
 We also provide numerous other benefits in Dubai and surrounding areas, such as accounting, bookkeeping, audit, intellectual property security and corporate secretarial services.
 Contact us to learn more.
 We will be happy to help.

-The technological trends are control of customer relations, use of POS technology, and penetration of the internet.
+The technological trends are control of customer relations, use of POS technology, and internet penetration.

 CRM (Customer Relations Management) technology.